qualified-self/cue-control/prototypes/BehaviorTreePrototype/README.md

 For MacOS you need to download the [source code](https://github.com/qualified-self/cue-control/files/815707/BehaviorTreePrototype.src.zip ) and run it using [Processing](http://processing.org)

+## Dependencies

+You need to install the following libraries from within the Processing environment:
+ * Minim
+ * OscP5

+## Tutorial

 The best way to learn about how to use the software is to watch the [video tutorials](http://www.youtube.com/playlist?list=PLO0YogNIPwXwxoIrQ3SRttTjMuancSiFb) (9 episodes, approx 1h total duration).

 # Cheatsheet